maheshrijal/notes/docs/kubernetes/k8s-intro.md

 # Introduction to Kubernetes

 - Kubernetes is container orchestrator making many servers act like one.
-- Kubernetes usually run's on top of `docker` but can use other container runtimes like `containerd`
+- Kubernetes usually run's on top of `docker` but can use other container runtimes like `containerd` or `crio`
 - Kubernetes provides API/CLI to manage containers across servers
 - Similar to linux distributions there are kubernetes distributions as well